mobiledgex/edge-cloud/docker/README.md

 You also should make some changes in docker-compose.yaml and test-edgectl.sh files.
 Change all the `test` to your own name.
 For example, change `testoperator` to `boboperator`, etc.
 This is to avoid clashing with other testers in the same backend infrastructure.
+When you do this, you will also need to update a testapp.yaml with yourownnameapp.yaml and place it on registry.mobiledgex.net.
+This is done manually currently.
+There will be more automated or UI based methods in the future.

 ```
 $ cd ~/src/github.com/mobiledgex/edge-cloud/docker